blynkkk/blynkkk.github.io/mobile/table.md

 Blynk.virtualWrite(V1, "add", id, "Name", "Value");
 ```

 **Note :** Max number of rows in the table  is 100.
-When you reach the limit, table will work as FIFO (First In First Out)list.
+When you reach the limit, table will work as
+FIFO (First In First Out) list.
-This limit can be changed by configuring ```table.rows.pool.size``` property for local servers.
+This limit can be changed by configuring ```table.rows.pool.size``` property for Local Server.

 To highlight any item in a table by using its' index in a table starting from 0 :